surajpaib/gesture-driven-presentation/gesture_classification_tools/README.md

 - 80% data for training and 20% data for testing
 - The result is 97% training accuracy and 95% testing accuracy.

+##### The LSTM_model_downsample_10fps.h file:
+-To match the output fps of PoseNet (10), the original data is downsample to 10 fps in xml_processing_tools.
+-Then padding each data to 70 frames in preprocessing_tools.
+Because the longest video has 180 frame with 30fps, which equal to around 60 with 10 fps.
+-The model reaches 94% for training data and 92 for testing data after 100 epoches -To use this model, feed input of shape (None, 70, 12).